Which car models can I charge with the go-e Charger?

 Installing updates is a major advantage of chargers connected to the Internet.
 You don’t have to send the go-e Charger to the service to install updates.
 Updates are easy to initialise via the app.

 All basic go-e Charger functions are available without an internet connection.
-To benefit from smart go-e Charger features, you will need either WiFi (possible with all go-e Chargers), cellular connectivity (only possible with the go-e Charger Gemini 2.0 and PRO series) or Ethernet (only possible with the go-e Charger PRO series).
+To benefit from some of the smart go-e Charger features, you will need either WiFi (possible with all go-e Chargers), cellular connectivity (only possible with the go-e Charger Gemini 2.0 and PRO series) or Ethernet (only possible with the go-e Charger PRO series).
 Only the MQTT and Modbus TCP protocols still require WiFi or Ethernet due to the high data volume and technical requirements.

 Yes, the display goes off by itself because a brightness sensor is built in.